Shopping in Spain

 If you are looking for souvenirs from Spain you should read this.

 Looking for the best souvenirs to buy in Spain?
 Whilst shopping in Spain you’ll come across all manner of traditional items, from flamenco dresses to delicate hand-painted ceramics.
 On the other hand, Spain is an excellent retail destination, with all the big European brands represented on the shopping streets of its major cities.
-So, if you’re looking for a keepsake to remind you of the flavours, colors and cultures of Spain, look no further than these popular Spanish souvenirs:
+So, if you’re looking for a keepsake to remind you of the flavours, colours and cultures of Spain, look no further than these popular Spanish souvenirs:

-Known as an abanico, a Spanish fan is among the most traditional souvenirs and a must-have addition to any travelers bag during the summer months.
-You’ll find these fans for sale in boutiques, bric-a-brac stores and markets throughout Spain and they come in numerous designs and colors.
+Known as an abanico, a Spanish fan is among the most traditional souvenirs and a must-have addition to any travellers bag during the summer months.
+You’ll find these fans for sale in boutiques, bric-a-brac stores and markets throughout Spain and they come in numerous designs and colours.
 If you travel to Spain during the summer you’ll likely see local ladies fanning themselves whilst riding the metro or bus, and as the cheapest and easiest way to cool down on a hot summer day, you’ll soon realise this souvenir is one of the most useful things to buy in Spain!

 The quintessential Spanish food item, Jamon, or cured ham, is a great thing to buy in Spain if you want to enjoy the flavours of Mediterranean cuisine back home.
 Whilst you won’t fit a whole leg of Jamon in your suitcase, Spanish delicatessens can vacuum pack slices of your favourite variety for you to take home with you.
 Just keep in mind that different countries have different restrictions on bringing food-stuffs across borders.